andkerr/andkerr.github.io/_TODO.md

 - Alexander Stepanov (STL originator, generic programming)
 - Edsger Dijkstra\\ (one of the first, structured programming, many famous algorithms)
 - Grace Murray Hopper (original programmer on the Harvard Mark |, found a bug!)

+Books
+- From Mathematics to Generic Programming
+- Elements of Programming